sohanmer/simple-cicd-pipeline/README.md

 Once the resources are created, access the Jenkins master at jenkins_public_ip:8080 and configure the Jenkins with default settings.
 Add the slave node with the label slave01 using the manage jenkins option.
 Once slave node is added you're good to create a pipeline.

 Create a pipeline in the Jenkins and use the Groovy code provided in the Jenkinsfile.
 Configure your pipeline to start the build using a github trigger.
-If everything ran as expected you can now access your webapp at slave_public_ip:3000
+If everything ran as expected you can now access your webapp at slave_public_ip:3000.

+Now everytime you push the code to your main branch in the github a webhook will trigger the jenkins pipeline and the code will be packaged and deployed in the slave server.